InfernoEmbedded/HomeAutomationWorkshop/Instructions.md

 - In the Addon Store, under Community Hass.IO Addons, install "SSH and Web Terminal"
 - The SSH daemon authenticates via your public key.
 If you don't have one generated already, build one new with `ssh-keygen`
 - Copy you SSH public key into your clipboard: `cat ~/.ssh/id_rsa.pub` (then copy the output)
 - Add your SSH key to the "authorized_keys" list, and disable the web interface (since you can SSH in directly from your laptop).
+It is disabled by default on the sdcard we got
 ![SSH Key config](images/ssh-key.png)
-- Disable the Protection Mode option on the addon
+- Disable the Protection Mode option on the addon (it is already disabled by default)
 ![SSH Disable Protection](images/ssh-disable-protection.png)
 - Start the Addon, this takes a little while, you can monitor progress by refreshing the log panel.
 The server is running when you see
 `Server listening on 0.0.0.0 port 22` in the logs